 The statements of functional expenses report certain categories of expenses that are attributable to one or more program or supporting functions of the Organization.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
 The majority of the Organization's expenses are applied based on direct costs to programs and/or fundraising, with remaining costs being charged to management/general.
 Payroll taxes and employee benefits are allocated on the basis of management's estimates of time and effort.
 In 2019, the Organization initiated a capital campaign to expand the house to accommodate more families.
-Campaign related fundraising expenses totaled \$330,948 in 2019.
-There was no capital campaign in 2018.
+Campaign related fundraising expenses totaled \$85,421 and \$330,948 for the years ended December 31, 2020 and 2019, respectively.